Alternativer - HeyLink.me - WebCatalog

 app.minea.com

-Minea er det ultimative søgeværktøj til e-handelsprodukter.
-Minea sporer alle annoncer på alle netværk.
-Facebook annoncer, influencer produktplaceringer, Snapspy, alle netværk spores.
-Stop med at betale adspy 149€ for ét netværk og opdag Minea.
+Minea er det ultimate søkeverktøyet for e-handelsprodukter.
+Minea sporer alle annonser på alle nettverk.
+Facebook-annonser, influencer-produktplasseringer, Snapspy, alle nettverk spores.
+Slutt å betale adspy 149€ for ett nettverk og oppdag Minea.

 Ripl